-The water heater and its manual gas shut-off valve must be disconnected from the gas supply piping system during any pressure testing of that system at pressures in excess of 3/8 psi (10.5" w.c.)(2.6 kPa) for natural gas, or 1/2 psi (14" w.c.)(3.5 kPa) for LP gas.
-The water heater must be isolated from the gas piping system by closing the manual gas shut-off valve during any pressure testing of the gas supply piping at pressures equal to or less than 3/8 psi (10.5" w.c.)(2.6 kPa) for natural gas, or 1/2 psi (14" w.c.)(3.5 kPa) for LP gas.
+The water heater and its individual shutoff valve must be disconnected from the gas supply piping system during any pressure testing of that system at test pressures in excess 1/2 psi (3.5 kPa).

+The water heater must be isolated from the gas supply piping system by closing its individual manual gas shutoff valve during any pressure testing of the gas supply at test pressures equal to or less than 1/2 psi (3.5 kPa).

-AWARNING: Failure to install a water heater suitable for the altitude at the location it is intended to serve, can result in improper operation of the appliance resulting in property damage and/or producing carbon monoxide gas, which could result in personal injury, or death.
+AWARNING: Failure to install a water heater suitable for the altitude at the location it is intended to serve, can result in improper operation of the appliance resulting in property damage and/or producing carbon monoxide gas, which any change or modification. could result in personal injury, or death.